Tariquebirlasoft3/safety-analytics/README.md

 # Safety Analytics Dashboard (MERN Stack)

-A **full‑stack MERN application** built to analyze and visualize safety-related data using a modern, responsive dashboard.
+A full-stack MERN application built to analyze and visualize safety-related data using a modern, responsive dashboard.
-This project follows a clean **client–server architecture** with scalable and maintainable code practices.
+The project follows a clean client–server architecture and implements authentication, role-based access control, and efficient data handling.

 ---

 ## Tech Stack

-### 🔹 Frontend (Client)
+### Frontend (Client)

 - React 18
 - Vite